 Ronald Dalton Jr was born in Pittsburgh, PA to African-American parents who experienced the Civil Rights Movement of the 60's from opposite perspectives of black life in America.
 Ronald's mother grew up in New York City housing projects in Harlem, product of a mixed heritage by way of Virginia and the West Indies (Antigua).
 While his mother was living amongst the Black Power movement and its notable leaders such as Malcolm X and Huey Newton, Ronald's father resided in West Virginia, forced to live under the oppressive, and often violent racism of the Jim Crow Era.
 The two would meet in the church at the renown Greater Refuge Temple in Harlem, NY., and go on to marry and build successful careers; his father as a pediatrician, and his mother as a LPN, and then a Special Ed teacher.
 Eventually Ronald would come along as the first of seven; little did Ronald Sr. and Gale know, their firstborn was destined to be a visionary, truth seeker, and a notable leader in a great movement amongst his people.

-He is the Senior Pastor of New Breed Assembly, Adjunct Professor at multiple universities, community colleges, and seminaries in the Detroit, MI area.
+He is the Moreh of Great Awakening Assembly - Detroit, Adjunct Professor at multiple universities, community colleges, and seminaries in the Detroit, MI area.
 He is the author of “The Forgotten Ways: A Deviation of Biblical Practices and Worship.”
-He is the President of New Breed Community Development Corporation, Co-Founder and President of Coalition of Non-Profit Agencies of Detroit (CONPAD), Founder of The Awakening Reformation Association of Hebrew Assemblies and Ministries.
-Co-Founder of Hebrew Academy of Detroit, Founder and President of New Breed School of Ministry, Founder of New Breed Economic Development Cooperative, President of Kingdom Konsultants a Business Consulting Firm.
+He is the Co-Founder of The Great Awakening H2N International.
+Co-Founder of Hebrew Academy of Detroit, Founder of Lion's Whelp Hebrew Academy for Kids, Founder of New Breed Economic Development Cooperative, President of Kingdom Konsultants a Business Consulting Firm.
 He owns Habiru Vegan Style Restaurant.

 Dr. Howard married his college sweetheart, the former Tawana McDowell of Flint, MI.
-Together they have four children Mary a student at Michigan State University, Kaleb, a High School Senior, Faith, a High School Sophomore, & Joshua.
+Together they have four children Mary a student at Michigan State University, Kaleb, a student at Morehouse College, Faith, a High School Senior, & Joshua.

 Dr. Howard has serves as an adjunct professor for Grace College, Oakland County Community College, Wayne County Community College District, and Ecumenical Theological Seminary.
 He teaches Philosophy, Ethics, Logic, Business, Humanities, History, World Religions, Church History, Hebrew Scriptures, and Systematic Theology.
-He is also a full-time professor of Systematic Theology at New Breed School of Ministry.
+He is also a full-time professor of Systematic Theology at Hebrew Academy of Detroit.

 Michael Laws has had a long interest in the Biblical Feasts of the Bible.
 He taught seminars concerning this message of Hebraic roots of the Christian faith in various churches, prisons and workshops throughout the United States, Europe and Africa.
 Michael received an award from Governor Engler for his hard work in the prison ministry.